Rfusar/editorConfig/README.md

 -- Create a NextJS Project with your custom components and other :CreateNextJS

--- create a fast tags xml
+-- Create a fast tags xml
 :TagsXml

+-- For talking with a API on https://huggingface.co/ :Domanda
 ```

 ### 2. Layout